 Was Jehovah’s Witnesses “the truth”?
 Again, I had no particular reason to think not because I’d never really considered the question outside of the framework I was familiar with.
 I just attended meetings at Kingdom Hall three times a week where I heard over and over that we had “the truth”, and all other religions were false, so that’s what I accepted.

-As far as spirituality was concerned, I kind of formulated my own beliefs on things.
+As far as spirituality was concerned, I formulated my own beliefs on things.
 These were largely based on the Bible.
-I read the Bible without the input of the Watchtower and figured out what I believed it meant.
+I read the Bible without the input of Watch Tower publications and figured out what I believed it meant.
 In doing so, I feel I adopted a Christian faith.
-Now, it may not have been the same as other Christians, for example, I didn’t believe the trinity, but I also didn’t believe the Witness version of Jesus being the angel Michael.
+Now, it may not have been the same as other Christians.
+For example, I didn’t believe in the Trinity, but I also didn’t believe in the Witness version of Jesus being the angel Michael.
 I saw Jesus as more of a manifestation of God, a human body in which God indwelt.
 I also had my own ideas about what being “anointed” meant.
-For example, I didn’t believe the 144,000 doctrine, or that the anointed as a class—or the governing body later—had been appointed as Jesus’ “faithful and discreet slave”.
+For example, I didn’t believe the 144,000 doctrine, or that the anointed as a class (or the governing body later) had been appointed as Jesus’ “faithful and discreet slave”.
 I didn’t believe in 607 or 1914.
 Basically, I had my own set of beliefs, some of which matched Jehovah’s Witnesses, some that were more “born again” Christian-like in nature, and some that were completely my own thoughts based on the Bible.

-Now, I don’t know why other people choose to remain with the religion of their birth.
-It could be for similar reasons.
-Maybe they do believe what they’re being taught is true, but I would imagine that most people stay with what they know because it’s familiar—their family share the same views, they have a social network within the church which they have possibly been in since childhood.
+I don’t know why other people choose to remain with the religion of their birth.
+It could be for similar reasons as me.
+Or maybe they do believe what they’re being taught is true.
+However, I would imagine that most people stay with what they know because it’s familiar.
+Their family share the same views.
+They have a social network within the church which they have possibly been in since childhood.

 - They could be looking for meaning in their lives, perhaps during times of uncertainty.